SatoshiNakamotoHSG/GroupProject/README.md

 - DESCRIPTIVE STATISTICS: by using some statistical analysis functions and plotting some distributions, I could gain a good first overview over the data that I wanted to analyze before proceeding with further analyses.
-FACTOR ANALYSIS: although the existence of unobserved latent variables was highly unlikely due to the small amount of variables in the ChickWeight dataset, I still analyzed the asymptotic P-values of the correlation matrix.
+FACTOR ANALYSIS: although the existence of unobserved latent variables was highly unlikely due to the small amount of variables in the ChickWeight dataset, I still analyzed the asymptotic p-values of the correlation matrix.
 It showed that there is no correlation with a p-value < 0.05 (the general significance border value for statistical evaluations) and therefore proved the absence of unobserved latent variables in the ChickWeight dataset.

 - CLUSTER ANALYSIS: Clustering observations based on first the single and then complete linkage procedure resulted in three unique clusters with unique means.
 The Cluster 1 (containing 199 chicken) was weighted with a mean of 3.34 days after birth and had a mean weight of 54.6 gramms.
-Cluster 2 (containing 199 chicken) was weighted  with a mean of 9.31 days after birth and had a mean weight of 105 gramms.
+Cluster 2 (containing 130 chicken) was weighted  with a mean of 9.31 days after birth and had a mean weight of 105 gramms.
 Finally, small but proven to be distinct Cluster 3 (containing 16 chicken) was weighted  with a mean of 11.6 days after birth and had a mean weight of 167 gramms.
 The results indicate a positive relation between numbers of days since birth and